Say goodbye to your legacy VPNMake the switch to Tailscale

 Blog|September 22, 2021

-Provision TLS certificates for your internal Tailscale services
+Provision TLS certificates for internal Tailscale services

 Connections between Tailscale nodes are already secured with end-to-end encryption—that’s a huge benefit of being built on WireGuard®.
 However, browsers are not aware of that because they rely on verifying the TLS certificate of a domain.